Code and Constitution

 Want to get in touch with a Senator to sponsor your legislation?
 Meet the Senators here.

 ASG is committed to ensuring the best practices of its officers.
 If an officer is found to be in violation of the Constitution or Code, they may be subject to impeachment hearings.
 Articles of impeachment concerning the behavior of an ASG member may be submitted by any member of the student body and are reviewed by the Parliamentarian and the members of the Rules Committee.

 Articles of Impeachment must be submitted in a professionally formatted manner and may not exceed two-pages in length.
-Articles must cite a relevant part of the ASG Constitution of Code that justifies penal action against the impeached officer, along with any and all evidence to support such claims.
-For further questions, contact the Parliamentarian at firstname.lastname@example.org.
+Articles must cite a relevant part of the ASG Constitution or Code that justifies penal action against the impeached officer, along with any and all evidence to support such claims.
+For further questions, contact the Parliamentarian at email@example.com.